Secrets of a self-interested industry laid bare: an enlightening interview with The Evidence-Based Investor

 I caught up with him on his return from the Evidence-based Investing West Conference in California…

 Sam Instone (SI): As a journalist, you’ve had a varied career, can you describe the journey that led to the formation of your current beliefs - why are you SO passionate and tireless in your work?

 Robin Powell (RP): I’m not a financial professional, I’m a journalist - I didn’t even specialise in anything remotely connected to what I write about now.

-I was a news reporter – but I was always interested in investing, thought I knew something about it, but it turns out I didn’t.
+I was a news reporter – but I was always interested in investment management, thought I knew something about it, but it turns out I didn’t.